Theory of robust quantum many-body scars in long-range interacting systems: Introduction

 With very few exceptions~\cite{bull2022tuning,desaules2022hypergrid}, the vast majority of work on QMBS concerned local Hamiltonians. \emph{Long-range} interactions represent however a promising avenue of investigation: on the experimental side, they are naturally present in several analog quantum-simulation platforms such as trapped ions~\cite{blatt2012quantum,britton2012engineered,richerme2014nonlocal}, dipolar gases~\cite{Chomaz_2023}, polar molecules~\cite{yan2013observation}, cold atoms in cavities~\cite{baumann2010dicke}, and even solid-state spinful defects~\cite{kuckso2018critical}; on the theory side, they are known to give rise to anomalous dynamical phenomena~\cite{KastnerPRL11_Diverging,mori2018prethermalization,neyenhuis2017observation,LeroseShort,LeroseLong,DefenuPNAS,LeroseDWLR,GorshkovConfinement,Verdel19_ResonantSB,SacredLog,defenu2023out}.
 This behavior can be traced back to a peculiar form of integrability breaking.
-In the limit of all-to-all (infinite-range) interactions the full permutational symmetry allows to reduce the quantum many-body dynamics to the semiclassical dynamics of few collective degrees of freedom.
-As the range of interactions is decreased, all other degrees of freedom associated with gradually shorter wavelengths get ``activated'' and interact with the collective ones.
+In the limit of all-to-all (infinite-range) interactions the full permutational symmetry allows to reduce the quantum many-body dynamics to the semiclassical dynamics of {a} few collective degrees of freedom.
+As the range of interactions is decreased, all other degrees of freedom associated with gradually shorter wavelengths {acquire non-trivial dynamics, coupled with those of the collective degrees of freedom}.
 This tunable decoupling gives rise a scenario that interpolates between few-body and many-body physics.
-As a consequence, non-equilibrium behavior shows resilience over long prethermal stages of dynamics ~\cite{ZunkovicPRL18_Merging,HalimehPRB17_PersistentOrder,BrescianiCooperativeShielding, GorshkovConfinement,collura2022discrete}, whose duration increases with the interaction range and grows unbounded in the thermodynamic limit when interactions decay slower than $1/r^d$ ($d=$ system dimensionality)~\cite{LeroseKapitza,mori2018prethermalization,SacredLog}.
+As a consequence, non-equilibrium behavior shows resilience over long prethermal stages of dynamics~\cite{ZunkovicPRL18_Merging,HalimehPRB17_PersistentOrder,BrescianiCooperativeShielding, GorshkovConfinement,collura2022discrete}, whose duration increases with the interaction range and grows unbounded in the thermodynamic limit when interactions decay slower than $1/r^d$ ($d=$ system dimensionality)~\cite{LeroseKapitza,mori2018prethermalization,SacredLog}.
 The occurrence of thermalization at longer times remains, however, an open question.